Part 1: Reporting per user

 You can archive a board using the Hamburger menu of the board

-In the end of the project you will be able to restore them for report and analysis purposes from the Tidy Up section:
+In the end of the project you will be able to restore them for report and analysis purposes from the Archived Boards section: